influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/introduction/data_node_installation.md

 ### 2. Edit the configuration file

-In `/etc/influxdb/influxdb.conf`, set:
+First, in `/etc/influxdb/influxdb.conf`, uncomment:

+* `hostname` at the top of the file and set it to the full hostname of the data node
+* the header of the `[http]` section
-* `auth-enabled` in the `[http]` section to `true`
+* `auth-enabled` in the `[http]` section and set it to `true`
+* `shared-secret` in the `[http]` section and set it to a long pass phrase that will be used to sign tokens for intra-cluster communication.
+The Enterprise Web console requires this to be consistent across all data nodes.

+Second, in `/etc/influxdb/influxdb.conf`, set:

 * `license-key` in the `[enterprise]` section to the license key you received on InfluxPortal, OR
 * `license-path` in the `[enterprise]` section to the local path to the JSON license file you received from InfluxData

 > **Note:** `license-key` and `license-path` are mutually exclusive and one must remain set to the empty string.

-In `/etc/influxdb/influxdb.conf`, add:

-* `hostname` at the top of the file, set to the full hostname of the data node
-* `shared-secret` in the `[http]` section, set to a long pass phrase that will be used to sign tokens for intra-cluster communication.
-The Enterprise Web console requires this to be consistent across all data nodes.

 ```
 # Change this option to true to disable reporting.
-reporting-disabled = false
+# reporting-disabled = false
+# bind-address = ":8088"
 hostname="enterprise-data-0x" #✨
-meta-tls-enabled = false

 [enterprise]